sheikhdiallo/COM304_FOUNDATION_1/sessions/session3/docs/gertboard-wiringpi-intro.md

 ```
 wget https://github.com/WiringPi/WiringPi/releases/download/3.10/wiringpi_3.10_armhf.deb
 sudo apt-get install ./wiringpi_3.10_armhf.deb
 ```
+Alternatively if the network is slow, download wiringpi_3.10_armhf.deb onto a USB memory stick using your PC and transfer it to your pi.

 WiringPi provides a command `gpio` which can control the pins from the command line.

 ```